Implicitly Restarted Generalized Second-order Arnoldi Type Algorithms for the Quadratic Eigenvalue Problem: Implicitly restarted algorithms

-Since the refined Ritz vectors $\tilde{u}_i,\,i=1,2,\ldots,m$ are more accurate than the corresponding $y_i$, the orthogonal complement of $span\{\tilde{u}_1,\ldots,\tilde{u}_m\}$ with respect to $\mathcal{G}_{k-1}(A,B;u_1,u_2)$ contains richer information on the unwanted eigenvectors.
-As a result, the eigenvalues of the projected QEP of QEP (\ref{05-qep}) onto this complement are more accurate approximate eigenvalues than those of the projected QEP of QEP (\ref{05-qep}) onto the orthogonal complement of $span\{y_1,\ldots,y_m\}$ with respect to $\mathcal{G}_{k-1}(A,B;u_1,u_2)$.
-Therefore, they are generally better shifts than the exact shifts.
-We use the same approach as above to select $p$ ones among them as shifts, called the refined shifts, for use within the implicitly restarted RSOAR algorithm.
+Since the refined Ritz vectors $\tilde{u}_i,\,i=1,2,\ldots,m$ are more accurate than the corresponding $y_i$, the orthogonal complement of $span\{\tilde{u}_1,\ldots,\tilde{u}_m\}$ with respect to $\mathcal{G}_k(A,B;q_1,p_1)$ contains richer information on the unwanted eigenvectors than the orthogonal complement of $span\{y_1,\ldots,y_m\}$ with respect to $\mathcal{G}_k(A,B;q_1,p_1)$.
+As a result, the eigenvalues of the projected QEP of QEP (\ref{05-qep}) onto this orthogonal complement are more accurate approximate eigenvalues than the exact shift candidates described above.
+We call them refined shift candidates.
+We use the same approach as above to select $p$ ones among them as shifts, called the refined shifts, for use within the implicitly restarted RGSOAR algorithm.

-Now we show how to compute the exact and refined shifts efficiently and reliably.
-We take the refined shifts as an example.
+Finally, we show how to compute the exact and refined shifts efficiently and reliably.
+We take the refined shifts as example.
 The computation of exact shifts is analogous.
-Recall $\tilde{u}_i =Q_k \tilde{z}_i, i=1,2,\ldots ,m$ and write $Z_m=[\tilde{z}_1,\ldots ,\tilde{z}_m]$.
-We comment that if two columns $\tilde{z}_i$ and $\tilde{z}_{i+1}$ of $Z_m$ are complex conjugate then we replace them by their normalized real and imaginary parts, respectively, so that the resulting $Z_m$ is real.
-Make the QR decomposition
+Recall $\tilde{u}_i =Q_k \tilde{z}_i, i=1,2,\ldots ,m$, and write $Z_m=[\tilde{z}_1,\ldots ,\tilde{z}_m]$.
+If QEP (\ref{05-qep}) is real and two columns $\tilde{z}_i$ and $\tilde{z}_{i+1}$ of $Z_m$ are complex conjugate, we replace them by their normalized real and imaginary parts, respectively, so that the resulting $Z_m$ is real.
+We then make the full QR decomposition

+where $U_m$ and $U_{\perp}$ are $k \times m$ and $k\times p$ column orthonormal matrices, respectively, and $R_m$ is $m\times m$ upper triangular.
+We use the Matlab built-in function {\sf qr.m} to compute the decomposition in experiments.
+This costs $O(k^3)$ flops, negligible to the cost of the $k$-step GSOAR procedure.
+Obviously, it holds that